Azure/azure-sdk-for-net/sdk/communication/Azure.Communication.Identity/README.md

 Console.WriteLine($"Token: {token.Token}");
 ```

-Here it's also possible to specify the expiration time for the Communication Identity access token.
-The token can be configured to expire in as little as one hour or as long as 24 hours.
-The default expiration time is 24 hours.
+It's also possible to create a Communication Identity access token by customizing the expiration time.
+Validity period of the token must be within [60,1440] minutes range.
+If not provided, the default value of 1440 minutes (24 hours) will be used.

 ```C# Snippet:CreateCommunicationUserAndTokenWithCustomExpirationAsync
 TimeSpan tokenExpiresAfter = TimeSpan.FromMinutes(60);